Jakeh766/portfolio/README.md

 ### Volunteering and Leadership

 #### Mavs in Action
+**Secretary | Minnesota State University | Mankato, MN** _(Aug 2023 - May 2024)_

-I served as the secretary for Mavs in Action, a student volunteer club at MNSU, from August 2023 - May 2024.
+I served as the secretary for Mavs in Action, a student volunteer club at MNSU from August 2023 to May 2024.
 During that time, I logged over **150** volunteer service hours, helped plan and lead weekly volunteering activities, and started a new campus-wide children's book drive initiative.
 I started planning the book drive in the fall of 2023.
 I first reached out to local community organizations to see who would accept children's books as donations.
 Then once I had organizations who were interested and expressed a need for books, I reached out to student groups on campus as well as faculty to start promoting the book drive.
 Along with the Mavs in Action leadership board, I helped organize a coordinated social media campaign to raise awareness of the book drive.
 I also helped manage the budget and logistics of storing and delivering the books.
 We ended up collecting over **300** books.
 As a result of my leadership efforts, I was selected to be on the Spring 2024 BEST Board.

-Media Publications:
+**Media Publications:**

 [BEST Board Blog Post](https://blog.mnsu.edu/csu/best-board-s24-jake-hauser-leads-march-book-drive-as-a-new-maverick-tradition/)

 [Student Newspaper Article about Mavs in Action](https://www.msureporter.com/2022/10/18/mavs-in-action-connects-with-mankato-community/)

+#### Campus Kitchen
+**Data Analyst | Minnesota State University | Mankato, MN** _(Apr 2023 - Sep 2023)_
+- Examined monthly food recovery and delivery trends with Excel and Python, creating visualizations to show the Campus Kitchen's impact on food insecurity
+- Communicated trends and findings to stakeholders, effectively supporting program funding efforts